 Companies that make natural toothpaste

-As you may guess, production costs are generally behind why manufacturers use products such as SLS.
+As you may have guessed, production costs are generally behind why manufacturers use products such as SLS.
 Manufacturers are often forced to produce cost effective products as we demand them.
 So using low-cost ingredients to make their products is not exactly newsworthy.

 But, some toothpaste manufacturers refuse to use SLS in their products.
 They may cost a little more, but reduce the risk of canker sores and other gum diseases associated with SLS.
 The following are a few of the more popular brands you can buy at your local health store:

 Many of these manufacturers use alternative natural ingredients.
-Alternative ingredients include Tea Tree Oil (fights bacteria) and Xylitol (reduces cavities).
+Alternative ingredients include Tea Tree Oil (antibacterial) and Xylitol (reduces cavities).

 It’s convenience that drives people to buy the manufactured toothpaste alternatives.
 But for those of us who want to save a few dollars and make a simple natural alternative, it’s not all that difficult.